Minutes from the first Symposium on Social Media and Regulation in Converged Environment “Lessons Learned, Policies Suggested, Trends Forecasted”

 Mr. Daniš argued that social media is indeed a problem of journalists and traditional journalism is not open for other voices.

 Mr. Porwol replied that responsibilities for Ireland were a surprise, but it started to work with other countries (consort with 7 countries for now) and they try to address social media providers.
 There is a strong sense of common responsibilities and all countries are welcome for the opinion.
-Only together they can elaborate comprehensive decision.
-He mentioned that in a recent conference in Boston (USA) there was a change of attitude and presenters, including Mark Zuckerberg, supported a more responsible approach of social media platforms.
+Only together they can elaborate on comprehensive decisions.
+He mentioned that in a recent conference in Boston (USA) there was a change of attitude and presenters, including Mark Zuckerberg, who supported a more responsible approach of social media platforms.
 The aim is to make communication more meaningful and less extensive.

-Munir Podumljak commented that anonymity was important in 1990s due to regimes that existed, so, people could say what was going on.
-Digital identity would not threat privacy but it is not regulated, however, we need it.
+Munir Podumljak commented that anonymity was important in the 1990s due to regimes that existed, so, people could say what was going on.
+Digital identity would not threaten privacy but it is not regulated, however, we need it.
 Also, the speaker believed that people already live in VR since everything they do is online.
 But, VR requires tremendous transfer and energy capacities and we are not there yet.
 Then, he asked about the biggest issue with AI.
 According to his opinion, it is ethics because all people are different in moral ethics and have different beliefs.
 He also expressed the thought that people will stop developing AI at a certain point otherwise it could become destructive.